zzzace2000/laravel-medialibrary/v3/installation-and-setup.md

 The package will add a .gitignore file to the directory where the media will be stored.
 Using another versioning sytem than git?
 Don't forget to ignore the directory of your media disk.

 If you are planning on working with image manipulations it's recommended to configure a queue on your service and specify it in the config file.

+Want to use S3?
+Then follow [Laravel's instructions on how to add the S3 Flysystem driver](http://laravel.com/docs/5.1/filesystem#configuration).